-Cards, Dowry-gems, Spy-networks and even the Prince's favour can all be traded freely, unless you're actually involved in a attack.
+Item cards, Dowry-gems, Information, Spy-networks and even the Prince's favour can all be traded freely, whether it is your turn or not, unless you're actually involved in a attack.
 (When you can't trade Prince's favours until the combat is over.)
+The only thing you can't trade is skills.